peczenyj/MooseX/README.md

 instead redefine the 'clear!' method in the subclass, we just add a piece of code, a lambda, and it will be executed after the normal 'clear!' method.

+Each after/before/around will **redefine** the original method in order.
+If you want override the method in some subclass, you will loose all hooks.
+The best way to preserve all hooks is using after/before/around to modify the behavior if possible.

+**IMPORTANT** This behavior is temporary, there is an issue for this [here](https://github.com/peczenyj/MooseX/issues/41 "issue in github").

 ### after

 The after hook should receive the name of the method as a Symbol and a lambda.
 This lambda will, in the argument list, one reference for the object (self) and the rest of the arguments.
 This will redefine the the original method, add the code to run after the method.
 The after does not affect the return value of the original method, if you need this, use the 'around' hook.